ErikMollers/Bachelor_Thesis/Documents/Programming_logbook.md

 I will repeat the simulation but now for a cycle length of 5e-3s, the frequency for in the B.C is 200, angular frequency is 400pi, the endTime = 0.015 and the writeInterval = 5e-4.
 The output of the data processing script is: the root mean square = 105.0471501568999, the theorethical value is 147.5989236502524.

 I will repeat the simulation for an angular frequency of 5e2, this gives a frequency of 79.577, cycle length is 0.01257, endTime = 0.03771, writeInterval = 0.001257.
+The output of te python data processing file is: the root mean square = 41.80725981993905, the theorethical value is 58.8 V/m.

+I will repeat the simulation for an angular frequency of 5e3, this gives a frequency of 795.775, cycle length is 1.257e-3, endtime is 3.771e-3, writeInterval is 1.257e-4